Karna govt withdraws ex-gratia to kin of Mangaluru police

 The government would ascertain the background of those involved in arson and violence and arrest all those involved in the crime, he added.
 Slamming the opposition for making 'baseless' charges against his government, Yediyurappa said, "When brain does not function properly the opposition members talk like that."
 "Those poor people don't have any other issue to raise, so they give such irresponsible statements.

 Evidences clearly show their (rioters) involvement in the arson and loot," Yediyurappa said in reply to a query that the opposition was blaming him and Home Minister Basavaraj Bommai for the police firing.
-The Chief Minister faced the ire of people at Kannur in Kerala when his convoy was attacked by a group of people for the police firing and his government's decision to go ahead with the Citizenship (Amended) Act..
+The Chief Minister faced the ire of people at Kannur in Kerala when his convoy was attacked by a group of people protesting the detention of journalists from the state, while covering the violence during anti-CAA stir in Mangaluru..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)